rnjhnd/java-design-patterns-portfolio/06-strategy-design-pattern/game-character-combat-system/README.md

 ## 📊 UML Class Diagram

 The following diagram illustrates:
-- The architecture of the Game Character Combat Strategies system
+- The architecture of the Game Character Combat System
 - Relationships between the core components:
   - The `Character` context class
   - Strategy interfaces: `AttackStrategy` and `DefenseStrategy`